Johann426/Johann426/README.md

 where C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> is glucose (which is subsequently transformed into other sugars, starches, and cellulose).

-By glancing at the equation, carbon dioxide and water are converted into glucose and oxygen, and water is not only a reactant but a product of the reactions.
+By glancing at the equation, carbon dioxide and water are converted into glucose and oxygen.
+Water is not only a reactant but a product of the reactions.